bulgantamiri/fibostackclient/doc/source/cli/man/openstack.rst

     Performance profiling HMAC key for encrypting context data

-    This key should be the value of one of the HMAC keys defined in the configuration files of OpenStack services to be traced.
+    This key should be the value of one of the HMAC keys defined in the configuration files of fibostack services to be traced.

 .. option:: --os-beta-command